Response Composables

 });

-You can feed the fetch response to your response by simply returning the fetch response from your handler.
-For advanced out-of-the-box proxy functionality, you can use the separate package @wooksjs/http-proxy.
-See more details in the Proxy documentation.
+You can feed a fetch response to your response by simply returning it from your handler.
+For advanced proxy functionality, use the separate package @wooksjs/http-proxy.
+See the Proxy documentation.

 Serve Static

-The implementation of a static file server is provided by the separate package @wooksjs/http-static.
-See more details in the Serve Static documentation.
+Static file serving is provided by the separate package @wooksjs/http-static.
+See the Serve Static documentation.